islamic-network/api.alquran.cloud/README.md

 ## Scaling and Sizing

-This app takes 20 MB per apache process / worker and is set to have a maximum of 30 Apache workers.
+This app takes 18-19 MB per apache process / worker and is set to have a maximum of 15 Apache workers.

+OpCache takes 100 MB RAM.

-A single instance should be sized with a maximum of 960 MB RAM, after which you should scale it horizontally.
+A single instance should be sized with a maximum of 400 MB RAM, after which you should scale it horizontally.

 ## Contributing Code